circleci/circleci-docs/jekyll/_cci2/containers.md

 description: How to leverage CircleCI containers
 ---

 This document describes the basics of containers and how to leverage the containers in your plan to speed up your job and workflow runs.
+Container-based plans will soon become a legacy plan.
+Consider visiting our [pricing & usage page](https://circleci.com/pricing/usage/) to learn about CircleCI's credit-based usage plans.

 ## Overview